Global Training Tables

 Where and when?

-For 2021, all sessions will initially be held on Zoom.
-All of the training tables will begin the week of March 8th.
+For 2022, all groups for session 3 are being held on Zoom.
+All of the training tables will begin the week of April 3rd and will be 8weeks long.

 Monday afternoon (1:45-3:15pm)